Which is best for contractors, umbrella or limited company?

 Through an Umbrella, you're availed of far fewer tax breaks than limited company owners.

-Yes, Umbrellas claim expenses on your behalf that you couldn’t as a direct employee.
-And they’ll process your timesheet and work out your tax and NICs after expenses.
-But, yes, they’ll deduct a fee for the privilege.
+The Umbrella will process your timesheet and work out your tax and NICs after expenses.
+And, yes, they will deduct a fee for the privilege.
+But that fee pays for itself in what they save you in tax.

-Even then, your claimable expenses amount to nothing like those through your own business.
+Even then, any claimable expenses amount to nothing like those you'd get through your own ltd. co. business.

-There’s also the flat rate VAT system to consider as a limited company contractor.
+The flat rate VAT system is another consideration for limited company contractors.
 If you qualify, you get to retain some of the VAT you receive.

 How does National Insurance work, then?